Header Image

 In addition, MCA 46-23-508(1)(b) allows a registering agency to release any offender information in its possession if the agency determines that:

-• the offender poses an increased risk to a community’s public safety,
+• The offender poses an increased risk to a community’s public safety,

-• and dissemination will enhance public safety.
+• And dissemination will enhance public safety.

 Possible methods of dissemination include:

-• creation and maintenance of a local sexual or violent offender registration log or book
+• Creation and maintenance of a local sexual or violent offender registration log or book

 • Internet: